Top of the page

 Your finger and hand may be sore and swollen for several days.
 It may be hard to move your finger at first.
 This usually gets better after several weeks.
 You may feel numbness or tingling near the cut, called an incision, that the doctor made.
 This feeling will probably get better in a few days, but it may take several months to completely go away.
 Your doctor will take out your stitches 1 to 2 weeks after surgery.

 It will probably take about 6 weeks for your finger to heal completely.
-Once healed, your finger may move easily without pain.
+After it heals, your finger may move easily without pain.

 How soon you can return to work depends on your job.
 If you can do your job without using the hand, you may be able to go back 1 or 2 days after surgery.
 But if your job requires you to do repeated finger movements, put pressure on your hand, or lift things, you may need to take up to 6 weeks off work.
 Your doctor can help you decide how much time you will need to take off work.